Nissan Qashqai: Diesel emission problem

+Safety

 Third generation (J12; 2021)

-The third-generation Qashqai was revealed on 18 February 2021.
-The vehicle is slightly larger than before, being 35 mm longer, 32 mm wider and 25 mm taller, while its wheelbase is 20 mm longer, and based on the CMF-CD platform shared with the Nissan Rogue/X-Trail (T33) and Renault Austral.
+The third-generation Qashqai was announced and released on 18 February 2021.
+The vehicle is slightly larger than before, being 35 mm longer, 32 mm wider and 25 mm taller, while its wheelbase is 20 mm longer, and is based on the CMF-CD platform shared with the Nissan Rogue/X-Trail (T33) and Renault Austral.
+Since this generation, Nissan has stopped the use of the Rogue Sport name in the United States due to the discontinuation of the second-generation there, reverting to Qashqai globally.

 It is claimed to use more lightweight materials and advanced stamping and welding techniques in its construction to increase strength and reduce weight.
 The bonnet, front fenders and doors are made of aluminium and are 21 kg lighter, while the tailgate is made from composites and saves 2.3 kg.

 For better visibility, Nissan engineered a thinner A-pillar design and the mounting of the wing mirrors on the doors instead of the A-pillar.
 Rear knee room for passengers has grown by 28 mm to 608 mm, while headroom has increased by 15 mm.
 The boot is also 50 litres larger due to the lower cargo floor and redesigned suspension.

 The base engine option is the mild hybrid 1.3-litre four-cylinder DIG-T turbocharged petrol engine which makes 138 hp at 5500 rpm with 220 Nm at 1500–3500 rpm and 157 hp with 270 Nm at 1800–3500 rpm.
-It is paired to either a 6-speed manual or an Xtronic CVT transmission.
+It is paired to either a 6-speed manual or an Xtronic CVT-X transmission.
 All-wheel-drive is available for the 156 hp option with CVT.

 For the first time, the Qashqai range also includes the e-Power hybrid powertrain.
-The system uses the ICE engine as a generator of electricity and disconnected to the driven wheels.
-The system combines a 154 hp 1.5-liter variable-compression petrol engine with a 187 hp electric motor, a power generator, and an inverter, making it a series hybrid with no plug-in capability.
+The system uses the ICE engine as a generator of electricity and is not connected to the driven wheels.
+The system combines a 154 hp 1.5-litre variable-compression petrol engine with a 187 hp electric motor, a power generator, and an inverter, making it a series hybrid with no plug-in capability.

+Facelift

+The facelifted Qashqai was revealed on 17 April 2024.
+Changes include redesigned headlights and taillights, a new front fascia inspired from the Ariya, new exterior colours can be optioned with satin chrome or gloss black elements, new alloy wheel designs, new seat designs, new interior materials, the infotainment system uses Google built-in services, an updated Around View Monitor feature with a front camera viewing angle of 200-degrees, and a new Driver Assist Custom Mode feature allows drivers to preference certain safety features.
+There is a new N-Design grade for the facelifted range.

 Safety

-Latin NCAP

-The UK-made Qashqai in its most basic Latin American configuration with 6 airbags, airbag switch, load limiters, UN127, ESC, ISA, and full SBR received 5 stars from Latin NCAP in 2022 under its new protocol (similar to Euro NCAP 2014).
+The UK-built Qashqai in its most basic Latin American market configuration with 6 airbags, airbag switch, load limiters, UN127, ESC, ISA, and full SBR received 5 stars from Latin NCAP 3.0 in 2022 under its new protocol (similar to Euro NCAP 2014).